direktiv/direktiv/scripts/api/api.md

 POST /api/jq
 ```

-JQ Playground is a sandbox where
-you can test jq queries with custom data
+JQ Playground is a sandbox where you can test jq queries with custom data.

 #### Parameters